briankoser/sosoreads/README.md

 - notifications
 - quotes (only functionality is creating quotes)
 - recommendations (user-to-user recommendations, only functionality is retrieving individual recommendation)
+- series (included in Book and Books; no interesting information that isn't there)
 - topic
 - updates
 - work